StudioSpindle/semi-website/_documentation/contributor-guide/current/custom-db/parsing-cross-refs.md

 Furthermore it is more effecient (see cached resolver) to resolve references for a list of objects as opposed to a single object.
-At shard-level we do not know if a specific object is part of a list and if this list spans shards or indices.
+At shard-level we do not know if a specific object is part of a list and if this list spans across shards or indices.

 Thus the second parsing - to enrich the desired cross-references - happens at the outermost layer of the persistence package in the `db.DB` **after**